Jawaharbabu123/EX-NO-2-/README.md

-## EX.
-NO:2 IMPLEMENTATION OF PLAYFAIR CIPHER

-## NAME : JAWAHAR BABU S
-## REG NO : 212224220041

-## AIM:

-To write a C program to implement the Playfair Substitution technique.
+## the Playfair Substitution technique.

 ## DESCRIPTION: